Scott Carpenter: Mercury Seven

 On October 4, 1957, the Soviet Union launched Sputnik 1, the first artificial satellite.
 This shattered Americans' confidence in their technological superiority, creating a wave of anxiety known as the Sputnik crisis.
 Among his responses, President Dwight D. Eisenhower launched the Space Race.
 The National Aeronautics and Space Administration (NASA) was established on October 1, 1958, as a civilian agency to develop space technology.
 One of its first initiatives was Project Mercury, which aimed to launch a man into Earth orbit, evaluate his capabilities in space, and return him safely to the Earth.

-The first astronauts intake was drawn from the ranks of military test pilots.
-The service records of 508 graduates of test pilot schools were obtained from the United States Department of Defense.
-From these, 110 were found that matched the minimum standards: the candidates had to be younger than 40, possess a bachelor's degree or equivalent and to be 5 ft 11 in or less.
+The first astronaut intake was drawn from the ranks of military test pilots.
+The service records of 508 graduates of test pilot schools were obtained from the Department of Defense.
+Of these, 110 met the minimum standards: the candidates had to be younger than 40, possess a bachelor's degree or equivalent and to be 5 ft 11 in or less.
 While these were not all strictly enforced, the height requirement was firm, owing to the size of the Project Mercury spacecraft.
 DPP was restricted to those with bachelor's degrees, so it was assumed that Carpenter had one.

-The number of candidates was then reduced to 32, which seemed a more than adequate number from which to select 12 astronauts.
+On February 2, 1959, the first 35 candidates went to The Pentagon, where they met with the Chief of Naval Operations, Admiral Arleigh Burke, and the Chief of Staff of the United States Air Force, General (United States) Thomas D. White, who assured them that the services would support them if they volunteered to become astronauts, and that their professional progress and promotions would not be affected.
+The number of candidates was reduced to 32, which the NASA selection panel considered to be an adequate number from which to select 12 astronauts.
 The degree of interest also indicated that far fewer would drop out during training than anticipated, which would result in training astronauts who would not be required to fly Project Mercury missions.
 It was therefore decided to halve the number of astronauts.